Do YOU want to fly like this?

-- Make sure the wing secured with enough rubber bands
+- Make sure the wings are secured properly.

-- Check that all of the screws and bolts tight.
+- Check that all of the screws and bolts are tight.

-- The prop should be an appropriate size with a contrasting tip color, free of cracks, and properly secured.
+- The prop should be an appropriate size, free of cracks, and properly secured.

 - All control surfaces and the throttle should move freely with no binding or stalling of the servos

-- A screw must secure the control arms.
+- A screw must secure the servo control arms.

-- The receiver and battery should be wrapped in foam rubber, and securely attached.
+- The receiver and battery should be securely attached.

 Inspection of Radio system:

-- The control surfaces must move in the proper direction and the amount of movement correct.
+- The control surfaces must move in the proper direction and amount of travel corresponding to stick movements.

-- The student must understand the buddy cord system and its function.
-(This crash insurance is KEY)
+- The student must understand the buddy cord system.
+Its function and limitations.
+(Crash avoidance is KEY)